oliversavio/oliversavio.github.io/_posts/2016-03-28-profiling-with-java-agents-part-two.markdown

 In-case you haven't read Part 1, you can find it [here][Part1].

 ### Introduction
-Let's look at the Java Pyramid program we will be profiling, we will assume we do not have access to the source code.
+Let's look at the Java Pyramid program we will be profiling.
+We will assume we do not have access to the source code.
 The program gives us the following output.
 {% highlight text %}
    1
   1 1